krumbunny/sapfest.org/_posts/2013-06-02-applications-for-2014.md

 We aim to be accepting applications starting January 6, 2014.

 Artist applications will likely be due on March 14, 2014.
-The festtival date will be Saturday, June 7, 2014.
+The festival date will be Saturday, June 7, 2014.